Rolf Steiner: Early life

-The French Foreign Legion
+French Foreign Legion

 As a legionnaire, Steiner fought in Vietnam.
 Steiner stated in his memoirs The Last Adventurer he joined the Foreign Legion because he believed in "the protection of the weak and the defense of just causes."
 The American journalist Ted Morgan ridiculed him for this claim, stating: "Choosing the Foreign Legion to carry out such noble goals was like becoming a loan shark in the interests of philanthropy.
 Stripped of its mythology, the Foreign Legion is a corps of misfits who are trained to become efficient killers.
 Anyone who has been on an operation with the Legionnaires knows that they are gangsters in uniform".

-After completing his training in France, he boarded a ship in Marseilles that took him to Vietnam and discovered many of the Germans serving in the French Foreign Legion were veterans of the Waffen-SS while many of the Eastern Europeans serving in the Legion were veterans of either the SS or the Ostlegionen.
+After completing his training in France, he boarded a ship in Marseille that took him to Vietnam and discovered many of the Germans serving in the French Foreign Legion were veterans of the Waffen-SS while many of the Eastern Europeans serving in the Legion were veterans of either the SS or the Ostlegionen.
 Others serving in the Legion were Poles, Hungarians, Italians and Russians, which impressed him as an example of men coming together united by a common love of war.
 One source stated about the Legionnaires during this period: "The Legionnaires did not sacrifice themselves for France, but for an abstract concept of honor, for vague ideas of a purposeless [non-ideological] soldiery, and for the Legion, which had meanwhile replaced homeland and family".
 The voyage to Vietnam took 17 days with stops at Port Said and Singapore before landing at Haiphong.